TomaszOrda/nabthat_frontend_test/README.md

 - Paragraphs in the last block are sorted alphabetically.
 - There are alerts in case of inability to append a paragraph.
 - Button ("Pokaż") does not use javascript.
-- ❌ I have not yet hosted my site on heroku. <!--[As remarked above, I have hosted my site on heroku.]-->
+- I have hosted my site on Vercel.
 - ❌ I have not used localStorage.